ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 <!--
 The goal of this tutorial is to provide the following capabilities:
-- Use Utop to evaluate OCaml expressions interactively
+- Use UTop to evaluate OCaml expressions interactively
 - Trigger evaluation of expressions, understand the output displayed, values and typing
 - Write definitions of values and functions
-- Write list literals, use basic list operation, mattern match on list values
+- Write list literals, use basic list operation, pattern match on list values
 - Write simple float expressions without typing errors
 - Write and patch-match pair and tuples values
 - Define a variant types, create and pattern match on values